The Inner Turmoil That Bites Away At Us All

 I see nothing but doom ahead of us, marching as we are towards ruin with eyes open and hearts half-closed.
 Though I walk alongside the rest, I feel myself falling behind, and yet I am sad about it.
 I have missed the time when I was meant to truly belong.

-Might the impossibility of the endeavour to find love in its truest form, in such a short time, be the reason for our intrinsic despair?
-For no doubt, life has its charms, beauty, and glimpses of eternity, but it seems the playground, or rather the madhouse of hatred, the landlord as Chaos, and hatred as jester.
+For no doubt, life has its charms, beauty, and glimpses of eternity.
+But it seems the playground, or rather the madhouse of hatred, the landlord as Chaos, and hatred as jester.
 The reigns of illusion that we are all trapped in.

-Maybe yes, my heart yearns to return to the yesteryears, when emotions, feelings, and sympathies were genuine, and the domain of poets, writers was a product of their era.
-But what of now?
 Where emotions and feelings are not the gateways of divinity, but rather the realm of the weak.
 An inconvenience in a world that values performance over presence.

 But why must we give in?